chef-boneyard/chef-rfc/rfc021-platform-support-policy.md

 Solaris | End of Premier Support | http://www.oracle.com/us/support/library/lifetime-support-hardware-301321.pdf
 Ubuntu | End of LTS lifecycle for LTS releases, end of standard release lifecycle for non-LTS releases | https://wiki.ubuntu.com/LTS
 Windows | End of Extended Support | https://support.microsoft.com/lifecycle/?c2=1163

+## Copyright

+This work is in the public domain.
+In jurisdictions that do not allow for this, this work is available under CC0.
+To the extent possible under law, the person who associated CC0 with this work has waived all copyright and related or neighboring rights to this work.